TEMPLE578/ObsidianGitSync/Economics.md

 Methodology

+p
-The Roles of Positive economics: Use of logic; hypothese/ modles/ theories; ceteris paribus assumption; empirical evidence; refutation (going against)
+- The Roles of Positive economics: Use of logic; hypothese/ modles/ theories; ceteris paribus assumption; empirical evidence; refutation (going against)

 The Role of Normative economics: Value judgements in policy making; and meaning of equity & equality